opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/nulls-nans-infinities.rst.txt

     grade          DECIMAL        True        True           True
     new            DECIMAL        True        True           True

-If you pass in a full :py:class:`tmlt.analytics.query_builder.ColumnDescriptor`, then you can specify whether new columns can contain null, NaN, or infinite values:
+If you pass in a full :py:class:`tmlt.analytics.ColumnDescriptor`, then you can specify whether new columns can contain null, NaN, or infinite values:

 .. testcode::